RPSebb/BlenderAscGridToMesh/README.md

 # AscGridHeightToMesh
-Convert an asc file representing the height value of a geographic space to mesh.
+Convert an asc file representing the height of a geographic space to mesh.